nguyentranminhkhue2006-maker/jaettu-kalenteri/README.md

 $ flask run
 ```

-## Testing the functionality of the application with big amount of data
+## Testing the functionality of the application with a large amount of data

 The seed.py file contains test code for a scenario where:
 * The number of users is 1000